Ledragon/pi-vision-histogram/symbol-porting-guide.md

 Based on the above code snippets, we will compare the differences between two platforms when registering `simple-value` component.

 ### Class vs Object
 Instead of creating a `definition` JavaScript object as symbol metadata, we are now leveraging `TypeScript` to strongly type metadata for a custom symbol.
-The `simple-value` symbol's metadata is of `ExtSymbolType`.
+The `simple-value` symbol's metadata is of `SymbolType`.

 ### Data Source
 `simple-value` symbol in PI Vision 3 uses `datasourceBehavior` and `DataShape` to describe the data source that the symbol needs.
 In the new platform, we combine them into `dataParams` property and use `single` shape for the data source.

 ### System Inputs
 In PI Vision 3 we don't need to specify the system inputs, while in PI Vision 4, we offer a list of system-level inputs that you can choose from.
-Here we need to specify ` SysPropType.Data` in the `sysProps` array because the symbol needs the real-time data from PI System.
+Here we need to specify ` SymbolInputType.Data` in the `inputs` array because the symbol needs the real-time data from PI System.

 ### Configuration properties
 In the `definition` object we define `getDefaultConfig` callback to register for the configuration properties in PI Vision 3.
 We also needed to create a separate configuration template file `sym-simplevalue-config.html` to build the UI and bind the configuration variables with the UI.